dpa99c/cordova-custom-config/README.md

 To help ensure this plugin is kept updated, new features are added and bugfixes are implemented quickly, please donate a couple of dollars (or a little more if you can stretch) as this will help me to afford to dedicate time to its maintenance.
 Please consider donating if you're using this plugin in an app that makes you money, if you're being paid to make the app, if you're asking for new features or priority bug fixes.
 <!-- END DONATE -->

-## Why should I use it?
+## Do I need it?

-While some platform preferences can be set via Cordova/Phonegap in the config.xml, many (especially ones related to newer platform releases) cannot.
-One solution is to manually edit the configuration files in the `platforms/` directory, however this is not maintainable across multiple development machines or a CI environment where subsequent build operations may overwrite your changes.
+**Manual editing** of the platform configuration files in the `platforms/` directory is one solution to setting of custom platform configuration.
+But this is not maintainable across multiple development machines or a CI environment where subsequent build operations may overwrite your changes.

-This plugin attempts to address this gap by allowing additional platform-specific preferences to be set after the `prepare` operation has completed, allowing either preferences set by Cordova to be overridden or other unspecified preferences to be set.
-Since the custom preferences are entered into the config.xml, they can be committed to version control and therefore applied across multiple development machines, CI environments, and maintained between builds or even if a platform is removed and re-added.
+This plugin reads custom preferences from `config.xml`, which can be committed to version control and therefore applied across multiple development machines, CI environments, and maintained between builds, even if a platform is removed and re-added.

-The plugin is registered on [npm](https://www.npmjs.com/package/cordova-custom-config) (requires Cordova CLI 5.0.0+) as `cordova-custom-config`
+**However:** recent versions of the Cordova/Phonegap CLI have added official support for [`<edit-config>`](https://cordova.apache.org/docs/en/latest/plugin_ref/spec.html#edit-config) and [`<config-file>`](https://cordova.apache.org/docs/en/latest/plugin_ref/spec.html#config-file) blocks in the `config.xml` (previously they only worked in `plugin.xml`).

+So if all you want to do is insert a block of native config or change a native preference, you probably don't need this plugin at all.

+I hope that eventually the Cordova/Phonegap CLI will support all the functionality that this plugin provides and it can be retired.

+**Until then:** there are still some operations that can be performed by this plugin which are not supported by the latest Cordova/Phonegap CLI versions.
+These include:

+ - Overriding default platform preferences set during the `cordova prepare` operation.
+ - Deletion of existing elements/attributes in `AndroidManifest.xml`
+ - Manipulation of build settings in the native iOS Xcode project file `project.pbxproj` via [XCBuildConfiguration](#xcbuildconfiguration) blocks.
+ - Manipulation of iOS Precompile header files via [iOS Precompile Header config blocks](#ios-precompile-header-config-blocks)
+ - Advanced manipulation of iOS Xcode project using [xcodefunc](#xcodefunc).

 ## Important note for remote build environments